tedneward/Azgaarnoth/Races/Dragonmarked.md

 ### Traits
 The Mark of Hospitality manifests exclusively on halflings.
 If your character has the Mark of Hospitality, this is your halfling subrace.
 Ability Score Increase.
 Your Charisma score increases by 1.

-Innkeeper’s Charms.
-You know the cantrips [friends](https://www.dndbeyond.com/spells/friends)and prestidigitation.
+* **Innkeeper’s Charms**.
+You know the cantrips [friends](https://www.dndbeyond.com/spells/friends) and prestidigitation.
 Charisma is your spellcasting ability for them.

-Ever Hospitable.
+* **Ever Hospitable**.
 When you make a Charisma (Persuasion) check or an ability check involving brewer’s supplies or cook’s utensils, you can roll one Intuition die (a d4) and add the number rolled to the ability check.

 ## The Mark of Making
 The Mark of Making guides its bearer through any act of creation.
 The bearer of the mark can mend broken things with a touch, and always has a minor magic item they’ve been working on.
 An artificer or a wizard will get the most out of the mark, but anyone can find a use for an enchanted blade.

 ### Traits
 The Mark of Making only manifests on humans.
 If your character has the Mark of Making, these traits replace the human’s Ability Score Increase trait given in the Player’s Handbook.

-Ability Score Increase.
+**Ability Score Increase**.
 Your Intelligence and Dexterity scores increase by 1.
 Increase either Intelligence or Dexterity by an additional 1 point.

-Artisan’s Intuition.
+**Artisan’s Intuition**.
 When you make an ability check with artisan’s tools, roll 1d4 and add it to the result.

-Maker’s Gift.
+**Maker’s Gift**.
 You know the cantrip mending.
 You gain proficiency with one type of artisan’s tools.

-Magecraft.
+**Magecraft**.
 You can create a temporary magic item out of common materials.
 Choose a cantrip from the wizard spell list.
 Describe the item connected to it.
 As long as you possess the item, you know that cantrip.
 At the end of a long rest, you can replace this with a new item and select a new cantrip from the wizard spell list.
 Intelligence is your spellcasting ability for these cantrips.

-Spellsmith.
+**Spellsmith**.
 You can spend one minute to weave a temporary enchantment into a nonmagical suit of armor or weapon.
 For the next hour the object becomes a magic item, gaining a +1 bonus to AC if it’s armor or a +1 bonus to hit and damage if it’s a weapon.
 Once you use this trait, you can’t use it again until you finish a long rest.

 ## The Mark of Passage
 The Mark of Passage governs motion, allowing its bearer to move with uncanny speed and precision.
 Running, leaping, climbing—the Mark of Passage enhances every form of movement.
 The bearer of the mark can even slip through space, leaping from point to point in the blink of an eye.

 ### Traits
 The Mark of Passage only manifests on humans.
 If your character has the Mark of Passage, these traits replace the human’s Ability Score Increase trait given in the Player’s Handbook.

-Ability Score Increase.
+**Ability Score Increase**.
 Your Dexterity score increases by 2, and one other ability score of your choice increases by 1.

-Courier’s Speed.
+**Courier’s Speed**.
 Your base walking speed increases to 40 ft.

-Intuitive Motion.
+**Intuitive Motion**.
 When you make a Strength (Athletics) check or any ability check to operate or maintain a land vehicle, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Orien’s Grace.
+**Orien’s Grace**.
 During your turn, you can spend an amount of movement equal to half your speed to activate this trait.
 Once you activate Orien’s Grace, you don’t provoke opportunity attacks for the rest of the turn.

-Shared Passage.
+**Shared Passage**.
 You can use your bonus action to teleport up to your speed to an unoccupied space that you can see.
 You can bring one willing creature of your size or smaller who is carrying gear up to its carrying capacity.
 The creature must be within 5 feet of you.
 Once you use this trait, you can’t use it again until you finish a long rest.

 ## The Mark of Scribing
 The Mark of Scribing deals with communication—both the written and spoken word.
 A gnome who bears the mark can feel words as though they are living creatures, struggling to make their meaning known.
 The mark provides a range of gifts.
 It translates languages, but it also allows its bearer to speak to others at a distance and to inscribe their words wherever they wish.